visakan4/shopifyBackEndChallenge/README.md

 3. If the productId does not exist set the productStatus to PRODUCT_ID_NOT_FOUND and return the response.
 4. Prepare the Query to delete the product from Products table
 5. Execute the query
-6. If the query execution is successful set the shopStatus to PRODUCT_DELETED and statusCode to 201.
+6. If the query execution is successful set the productStatus to PRODUCT_DELETED and statusCode to 201.
-7. If the query is not successful set the shopStatus to PRODUCT_NOT_DELETED and statusCode to 409.
+7. If the query is not successful set the productStatus to PRODUCT_NOT_DELETED and statusCode to 409 and get the error messages.
-8. Form the response JSON and return it.
+8. Form the response JSON(with error message) and return it.

 REQUEST:
 ```